fryumbla/ros-quadruped-robot/README.md

 ### 3.2.
 CoppeliaSim Simulation

-1. CoppeliaSim execution (Since simulation is performed with vrep remote api, roscore must be executed first)
+1. CoppeliaSim execution (Open the scene: ros-quadruped-robot/quadruped_vrep/scenes/
+), and play

-2. Run the modules needed for the demo with roslaunch
+2. Run the modules needed for the demo with roslaunch and the movement program
    ```
    roslaunch quadruped_vrep vrep.launch
    ```